9 Reasons Why You Should Make Vinaigrette

 Shallots, herbs and spices add flavor.
 What you add and how much is personal preference.

-making vinaigrette in a bowl
+making vinaigrette in stainless bowl

 Dijon mustard also adds flavor, but it has a second purpose: mustard acts as an emulsifier, a bonding agent, holding the acid and the fat together.